Pink Balloons

-Pink Balloons (stylized as pink balloons) is the first full-length studio album by Washington, D.C.–based punk band Ekko Astral.
+Pink Balloons (stylized as pink balloons) is the only studio album by Washington, D.C.–based punk band Ekko Astral.

 Recording and composition

 Pink Balloons was recorded and produced by Jeremy Snyder, of Brooklyn-based band Pure Adult.
 The group had released their most recent album at the same time writing for Pink Balloons had begun; in an interview for Stereogum, singer Jael Holzman drew a positive comparison between Snyder's chaotic production style and what she saw as the ongoing state of the world.

 Lyrically, Pink Balloons focuses on themes such as feeling unsafe as a woman in public, facing discrimination and transmisogyny, and the historical treatment of disadvantaged communities, including Native Americans in the United States.
 The title of the record was intended to be a reaction against the mainstream commodification of feminism.
 This theme is expanded upon in songs such as "On Brand"; described as the album's climax by Holzman, the band has said the song is "dedicated to all the people in DC who make money off people dying".
 The social commentary present in the album is often interspersed with cultural references.
 Pink Balloons features wordplay based around Bon Iver, Frank Ocean, and Creedence Clearwater Revival among others; the title of "Somewhere at the Bottom of the River Between L'Enfant and Eastern Market" references La Dispute's album Somewhere at the Bottom of the River Between Vega and Altair, while "Sticks and Stones" references Dave Chappelle's controversial stand-up special of the same name.

 In April 2025, Ekko Astral released Pink Balloons: Popped (stylized as pink balloons: popped) to commemorate the first anniversary of the album.
 The reissue features the original eleven tracks from Pink Balloons along with five new, remixed bonus tracks, as well as new cover art from Mattie Lubchansky.